Hi everyone!

 RECENTLY FINISHED

-A Cross-Country Christmas, written by Courtney Walsh and narrated by Reba Buhr and Will Collyer.
+I listened to A Cross-Country Christmas, written by Courtney Walsh and narrated by Reba Buhr and Will Collyer.
 The last part of this book was better than most of it.
 The last part had so much more depth.
 It was only then that I started to connect with the characters.
 I'll definitely read more books by Courtney Walsh, but this one was just okay for me.

-A Jingle of Justice, by Daryl Wood Gerber, for Christmas.
+I received A Jingle of Justice, by Daryl Wood Gerber, for Christmas.
 This is a novella that fits into the Fairy Garden Mystery series, that I love.
 I really enjoyed this one as well.
 I'm planning to publish my full review on New Year's Day.

 IN PROGRESS